Preparing for a Career in Dentistry

 - Preparing for Dental School

-For many pre-dent students, the ADEA's website is the best place to begin learning about the process for becoming a dentist.
+One of the best places to begin learning about the process for becoming a dentist is the ADEA website.

 The Decision to Pursue a Career in Dentistry